c6o/docs/content/guides/firstapp.md

 #### `createApply.ts`

 The `createApplyMixin` is where the action happens.
-Here the  provisioner installs the kubernetes resources for your application.
+Here the  provisioner installs the Kubernetes resources for your application.

 The method first calls the base class `ensureServiceNamespacesExist()` provided with the [provisioner base class](/reference/provisioners.md)  to ensure the target namespace exists and create it if needed.

 It then uses `ensureNodeRedIsInstalled()`.
-This method uses the  [kubeclient library](/reference/kubeclient.md) to install the kubernetes resoures with the template values filled in.
+This method uses the  [kubeclient library](/reference/kubeclient.md) to install the Kubernetes resoures with the template values filled in.

 The kubeclient is key to making provisioners easy to write since it provides simple CRUD abstractions for interacting with the cluster either interactively or in a batch mode using a fluid interface as shown.